ISISComputingGroup/ibex_user_manual/doc/FAQ.rst

 How do I start IBEX Server?
 ---------------------------

-To start IBEX Server - see [[Starting the IBEX Server | Starting-and-Stopping-IBEX#starting-ibex-server]].
+To start IBEX Server - see :ref:`starting_ibex_server`.

 How do I stop IBEX Server?
 --------------------------

-To stop IBEX Server - see [[Stopping the IBEX Server|Starting-and-Stopping-IBEX#stopping-ibex-server]].
+To stop IBEX Server - see :ref:`stopping_ibex_server`.

 Can I switch from running IBEX to SECI and vice-versa?
 ------------------------------------------------------

 Yes, it is possible to switch from running IBEX to SECI or to switch from SECI to IBEX, but you have to be careful.
-See [[Switching Between IBEX and SECI]] for details.
+See :doc:`obsolete/Switching-Between-IBEX-and-SECI` for details.

 Can I write scripts to control my experiment?
 ---------------------------------------------

 Yes, you can.
 Scripting in IBEX is done using python (with support from a library called genie_python).
-See [[Scripting]] for more details.
+See :doc:`Scripting` for more details.

 What do I look at if there are no RAW frames when Collecting Data?
 ------------------------------------------------------------------